cazyw/shakespeare-quotes/README.md

 As I build more complicated apps, I've been learning to integrate more features (e.g. mongoDB in this case).
 A new step for me in this project was to add a `config.js` file that included different settings for production (Heroku), development (locally) and testing (for testing).
 This was particularly important as I wanted my test cases to run against a test database and not the local database (otherwise clearing the database for testing wipes out all my data).

-Initially I had used **webpack** to build my final `.js` file however once I looked more into React, I decided to use the `create-react-app` package which black-boxes the transpiling and compiling of the react (webapck and babel configuration).
+Initially I had used Webpack to build my final `.js` file however once I looked more into React, I decided to use the `create-react-app` package which black-boxes the transpiling and compiling of the react (webapck and babel configuration).

 I also used ESLint in this project and am getting to know some of the settings and configuration options.
 I learnt that `&` runs scripts concurrently and `&&` runs them sequentially.